Nirmatrelvir/ritonavir

-Nirmatrelvir/ritonavir, sold under the brand name Paxlovid, is a co-packaged medication used as a treatment for COVID19.
+Nirmatrelvir/ritonavir, sold under the brand name Paxlovid, is a co-packaged medication used as a treatment for COVID-19.
 It contains the antiviral medications nirmatrelvir and ritonavir and was developed by Pfizer.
 Nirmatrelvir inhibits SARS-CoV-2 main protease, while ritonavir is a strong CYP3A inhibitor, slowing down nirmatrelvir metabolism and therefore boosting its effect.
 It is taken by mouth.

-In unvaccinated high-risk people with COVID19, nirmatrelvir/ritonavir can reduce the risk of hospitalization or death by 88% if taken within five days of symptom onset.
-People who take nirmatrelvir/ritonavir also test negative for COVID19 about two and a half days earlier than people who do not.
+In unvaccinated high-risk people with COVID-19, nirmatrelvir/ritonavir can reduce the risk of hospitalization or death by 88% if taken within five days of symptom onset.
+People who take nirmatrelvir/ritonavir also test negative for COVID-19 about two and a half days earlier than people who do not.
 Side effects of nirmatrelvir/ritonavir include changes in sense of taste (dysgeusia), diarrhea, high blood pressure (hypertension), and muscle pain (myalgia).

-In December 2021, the United States Food and Drug Administration (FDA) granted nirmatrelvir/ritonavir emergency use authorization (EUA) to treat COVID19.
+In December 2021, the United States Food and Drug Administration (FDA) granted nirmatrelvir/ritonavir emergency use authorization (EUA) to treat COVID-19.
 It was approved in the United Kingdom later that month, and in the European Union and Canada in January 2022.
-In May 2023, it was approved in the US to treat mild to moderate COVID19 in adults who are at high risk for progression to severe COVID19, including hospitalization or death.
+In May 2023, it was approved in the US to treat mild-to-moderate COVID-19 in adults who are at high risk for progression to severe COVID-19, including hospitalization or death, relative to the general population.
 The FDA considers the combination to be a first-in-class medication.
 In 2023, it was the 159th most commonly prescribed medication in the United States, with more than 3 million prescriptions.

 Medical uses

-In the United States, nirmatrelvir/ritonavir is indicated for the treatment of mild-to-moderate COVID19 in adults who are at high risk for progression to severe COVID19, including hospitalization or death.
+In the United States, nirmatrelvir/ritonavir is indicated for the treatment of mild-to-moderate COVID-19 in adults who are at high risk for progression to severe COVID-19, including hospitalization or death.
 This includes people above 50, people with diabetes, cancer, coronary artery disease, chronic lung diseases, pregnancy, or on immunosuppressant drugs.

-The co-packaged medication is not authorized or suggested for the pre-exposure or post-exposure prevention of COVID19.
+The co-packaged medication is not authorized or suggested for the pre-exposure or post-exposure prophylaxis of COVID-19.

-In the European Union, the co-packaged medication is indicated for the treatment of COVID19 in adults who do not require supplemental oxygen and who are at increased risk for progressing to severe COVID19.
+In the European Union, the co-packaged medication is indicated for the treatment of COVID-19 in adults who do not require supplemental oxygen and who are at increased risk for progressing to severe COVID-19.